 The action defined alternative encoding rules (mainly for the purpose of viewing/analysis in mainstream GIS systems) for a number of selected application schemas and a template and procedure for proposing and endorsing additional encoding rules in the future.

-Specifically, it will carry out the following tasks:
+Specifically, it carried out the following tasks:

 - Develop concrete proposals for alternative encodings